-But these people, the neighbors, saw things differently…that God’s creations deserved to live and die on their own terms.
-That hunting and killing for sport or food was cruel, illogical, and just plain unnecessary.
+But these people – the new neighbors – saw things differently…that God’s creations deserved to live and die on their own terms.
+That hunting and killing for sport or food was cruel, illogical, and just unnecessary.

-They were also ardent gardeners, like several others in our community, having moved to their five-acres in the country that spring with the express intent of enjoying the space, and living off the what they could cultivate and grow from sizeable plot that they plowed and planted with a variety of vegetables and herbs.
+They were also ardent gardeners, like several others in our community, having moved to their five-acres in the country that spring with the express anticipation of nature’s bounty – enjoying what they could cultivate and grow from a garden plot they plowed and planted with a variety of vegetables and herbs.

-They worked tirelessly, through April and May, seeding, fertilizing, weeding, and nurturing among other things an impressive sweet corn planting that promised an impressive and much anticipated harvest come the 4th of July.
+They worked tirelessly, through April and May, seeding, weeding, and nurturing among other things an impressive sweet corn patch that promised a much anticipated harvest come the 4th of July.

-And for several years I had dealt with the reality of the raccoons coming up from the creek to maraud within my own garden.
-On a good year a few well-placed leg traps did the trick when the population was at a low cycle.
-On other years, in peak cycle, it was useless to grow sweet corn without stringing an electric fence around the perimeter of the patch to jolt them with current from a car battery.
+And for several years I had dealt with the reality of the raccoons coming up from the woods to maraud within my own garden.
+On a good year a few well-placed live traps did the trick when the population was at a low cycle – then drop ’em off at a local nature center.
+On other years, in peak cycle, it was useless to grow sweet corn without stringing an electric fence around the perimeter of the patch to jolt them with current from a nearby out building.

-So it was this year, the year of the new neighbors, when one morning they arose to find much of their just maturing sweet corn trampled and the ears stripped…by ‘coons.
+So it was this year, the year of the new neighbors, when one morning they arose to find half of their just-maturing sweet corn trampled and the ears stripped…by raccoons.
 They were not pleased.
 God’s creatures were one thing, but when those creatures trumped three months of work and expectation with their premature harvest of the crop, the neighbors came next door for advice.

 “Some people set out poison,” I shared.
 “Others string an electric fence.
 Some sit up at night with a shotgun.”